hallowslab/ActivTracker/README.md

 </code>

 ### 4. Configure .env
-- Create a file named .env inside src from the template .env.template and modify the variables
+- Create a .env file inside the src directory by copying .env.template, then modify the following variables:
   - FLASK_ENV="development" - set to "production"
   - STATIC_ROOT=/var/www/activ/static - set to the root of where you will serve static assets with nginx

 This will create a local SQLite database and initialize all tables.

 ### 4. Setup nginx
-- Modify activitytracker.nginx replace STATIC_ROOT
+- Modify activitytracker.nginx to replace STATIC_ROOT with your actual path
 - Copy the modified file to to /etc/nginx/sites-available/activitytracker
 - Enable it with:
   `sudo ln -s /etc/nginx/sites-available/activitytracker /etc/nginx/sites-enabled/`